The worldwide hot drinks market

 Today, the hot drinks market is attempting to find new growth levers in the areas of natural health, detox, organic and fair trade.
 These four promising segments are ones in which consumers expect to see both major brands and smaller firms.

-The coffee market stands clearly above the rest, on its own representing 65% of market share, or total turnover estimated at $404 billion in 2018.
-This segment should continue to expand, with 33% growth expected over the next five years.
+The coffee market stands out with its market size estimated at $88 billion in 2023 and which should grow to $111 billion by 2028, representing 4.6% CAGR (Statista).
 Around the world, 2.3 million cups of coffee are drunk every minute.

 Hot drinks, a stable market in France